-Natasha Lehrer vient de publier une critique de l’ouvrage semite, A memoir of Algeria (Columbia University Press, 2014, préface de Judith Butler), dans le Jewish Chronicle (London).
+Natasha Lehrer vient de publier une critique de l’ouvrage A semite, A memoir of Algeria (Columbia University Press, 2014, préface de Judith Butler), dans le Jewish Chronicle (London).
 Je donnerai ici la date exacte de la parution (et peut-être une reproduction plus lisible) dès que je le pourrai.

 (Photo Claude Harmelle, Carreau du Temple, juin 2014)